There are 6 open security issues in bullseye.

-When doing HTTP(S) transfers, libcurl might erroneously use the read callback (`CURLOPT_READFUNCTION`) to ask for data to send, even when the `CURLOPT_POSTFIELDS` option has been set, if the same handle previously wasused to issue a `PUT` request which used that callback.
-This flaw may surprise the application and cause it to misbehave and either send off the wrong data or use memory after free or similar in the subsequent `POST` request.
-The problem exists in the logic for a reused handle when it is changed from a PUT to a POST.
+An information disclosure vulnerability exists in curl <v8.1.0 when doing HTTP(S) transfers, libcurl might erroneously use the read callback (`CURLOPT_READFUNCTION`) to ask for data to send, even when the `CURLOPT_POSTFIELDS` option has been set, if the same handle previously wasused to issue a `PUT` request which used that callback.
+This flaw may surprise the application and cause it to misbehave and either send off the wrong data or use memory after free or similar in the second transfer.
+The problem exists in the logic for a reused handle when it is (expected to be) changed from a PUT to a POST.